 Now the rubber meets the road.
 A choice isn’t really a choice until you act on it.
 In fact, until you act on it, you’re still trying to choose nothing, and you’ll have to eat meals that someone else dishes out for you.

 As soon as you act, that’s the real moment of choosing.
 Acting may feel uncomfortable.
 It may feel like leaping off a cliff.
 But which would you rather?
 Trying for everything and nothing brought many people to lives of unrequited longings and abundant discontents.
-On the other hand choosing and acting on what you love brings people to lives of fulfillment and joy.
+On the other

 The worst that could happen is that you “fail”.
 But is that so bad, really?
 Failure is not permanent.
 Nor is it some kind of grand ultimate moral stain upon your soul.
 If you look closely, all it means is that you tried something and it didn’t work out exactly the way you wanted it to.
 You could look at it like an experiment.
 You made a hypothesis: If I do X, then I will get this wonderful Y. Then you conducted the experiment: I did X and I got Z. Calling that a “failure” seems like a really ugly way to describe collecting some really great information about the way the world works.